Mholscher/debtors/doc/source/Clients.rst

     :account_number: The bank account number
     :bic: Business Identifier Code of the bank where the account is held
     :name: The name that is on the bank account
-    :preferred: Set for the account the client prefers to use

 Storing client information